joinbox/guidelines/node.js/README.md

 ## documentation

-- All code must be commented inline so that a skilled third party is able to read the code easily
+- All code must be commented inline so that a skilled third party is able to read the code easily. keep it clean and simple.
 - Each application / module / library must have at least one README.md file which describes the api or usage for the current module.
 - Advanced data structures & algorithms must be documented in the wiki of the repository
 - Documentation must be written in github flavoured markdown